ziyuge27/ziyuge-website/docs/osca/index.md

+---
+hide:
+  - navigation
+---

-# OSCA Visual Arts Portfolio
+# OSCA Visual Arts

 ## Application artwork for Orange County School of the Arts(OCSA)